 Once you become a client of Console & Associates, you can count on our drunk driving accident attorneys to handle every aspect of your claim, including:

 Throughout your claim, we will serve as your guide and your advocate, keeping you in the loop and being there to answer every question or concern you have.
 If you’re having trouble getting the care you need, we’ll work with you to ensure that nothing stands in the way of your rehabilitation.
+Getting hit by a drunk driver can wreak havoc on your life.
+We are here to help you get your life back on track.

 At Console & Associates, our team of attorneys and paralegals have spent more than 25 years helping the victims of drunk driving accidents in New Jersey get the money they deserve.
-We handle personal injury matters exclusively, because helping people in situations like yours is what we’re passionate about.
+We handle personal injury matters exclusively because helping people in situations like yours is what we’re passionate about.

-Just one example of our success handling New Jersey DUI accident claims is the $1,075,000 combined settlement we recovered for two passengers who sustained life-changing injuries in a drunk driving crash that involved dram shop liability.
+Just one example of our success in handling New Jersey DUI accident claims is the $1,075,000 combined settlement we recovered for two passengers who sustained life-changing injuries in a drunk driving crash that involved dram shop liability.

 When you’ve been injured by a drunk driver, nothing feels easy anymore.
 That’s exactly why getting the legal representation you need should be simple and convenient – because you’ve already got enough to worry about.